remiduval/moderncollab/content/worksmart-getting-started.md

 * To fulfill the apps main purpose in providing the user with knowledge and answers relating to Microsoft Office 365

-## How does the Work Smart app this collected data?
+## How does the Teach me Office 365 app this collected data?

-The Work Smart app collects User data upon the app being installed within Microsoft Teams, and only upon this one-time event.
+The Teach me Office 365 app collects User data upon the app being installed within Microsoft Teams, and only upon this one-time event.
 The app does not repeatedly collect User data again within the lifetime of the app.
 This User data is collected, processed, and stored for a finite period.

 The app collects Functional data every time the user chooses to send the app a message.
 Messages are sent by the user to the app in 1 of 2 forms: